UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 - Use `.mean()` on the new groupby object.
 - Use `.loc[]` to select the `attack` column.
 - Sort the pokemon mean attack values in descending order using `.sort_values()`.
-- Finally plot the graph and give it an appropriate title.
+- Plot the graph and give it an appropriate title.
 - Name the object `attack_plot`.
+- Name the y-axis "Attack scores".

 <codeblock id="02_28">